jeremyButtler/alnSeq/README.md

   tonight**

 **I need to make new graphs**

+I will also be comparing alnSeq to biopythons Align.PairwiseAlign.
+This is not a fair comparison, since biopython also includes a gap closing score.
+This extra score calculation will slow biopython down.

 I picked out three programs to compare alnSeq to.
 The first is emboss, which is a more commonly used toolkit.
 The